jlvaldes/betting_roulette/README.md

-# betting_roulette
+# Roulette betting
-Betting Roulette API
+Services API for betting on roulette games